 - 1. Major or Minor Arterial

-- 2. Connector
+- Major or Minor Connector

 - 3. Neighborhood

 - 4. Main Street

 - Industrial

 - 6. Downtown

 BALANCE OF USERS

 One of the guiding principles of the Street Typology is to ensure that the needs of all users are balanced, including automobiles, pedestrians, bicyclists, and transit-riders.